- Safety and Health Guides /

 - Get the person to talk about his or her feelings.

 - Do not rush the person back to work.

 Critical Incident Stress Management is system of education, prevention and mitigation of the effects from exposure to highly stressful critical incidents.
 It is handled most effectively by specially trained individuals, such as crisis intervention specialists.

 Critical Incident Stress Debriefing (CISD) is a facilitator-led group process conducted soon after a traumatic event with individuals considered to be under stress from trauma exposure.
 When structured, the process usually (but not always) consists of seven steps: Introduction; Fact Phase; Thought Phase; Reaction Phase; Symptom Phase; Teaching Phase; and Re-entry Phase.
 During the group process, participants are encouraged to describe their experience of the incident and its aftermath, followed by a presentation on common stress reactions and stress management.
 This early intervention process supports recovery by providing group support and linking employees to further counseling and treatment services if they become necessary.

 King County, Washington CIS Management

-Tips for Managing and Preventing Stress - A Guide for Emergency Response and Public Safety Workers (PDF).
-US Department of Health and Human Services, Substance Abuse and Mental Health Services Agency (SAMHSA).
+Tips for Managing and Preventing Stress - A Guide for Emergency Response and Public Safety Workers.
+U.S. Department of Health and Human Services, Substance Abuse and Mental Health Services Agency (SAMHSA).